 With the bonkers.ie Broadband Speed Test, you can find out exactly what broadband speed you’re getting in real time.

-With one click, the Test will measure your upload speed and your download speed in a matter of seconds – this will help you to decide whether or not it's time to look around for a new broadband deal.
+With one click, the test will measure your upload speed and your download speed in a matter of seconds for free – and will help you to decide whether or not it's time to look around for a better broadband connection.

 What is my download speed?